rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+21/02/2014 - Tharman

+	- Added a test UI for uploading and viewing photos to and from the database.
+	- NOTE: YOU MUST ALREADY HAVE A COLLECTION WITH ID 1 FOR THIS TO WORK!!!

 20/02/2014 - Tharman

 	- Modified the client-side JavaScript to use serialisation of forms as opposed to passing in individual elements.